We Believe That No Student Is Unreachable

-As an educational elder with a lot of experience working with challenging students, I am often asked to consult to school teams.
+As an educational elder with a lot of experience working with challenging students, I am often asked to consult with school teams.

 Recently a dedicated school counselor discussed with me Garrett, an 8th graders, saying, “He’s really depressed, completely shut-down.
 He does no work.
 His dad doesn’t follow through on getting him to therapy, or to try medication.
 Garrett gets nothing done and doesn’t seem to care at all.”

 We chatted about ways to support Garrett’s father and the difficulty of hanging in while witnessing a student who is so shut-down.
 “It’s hard to see him fail each day.
 All he wants to do is work with Mr. B, the teacher in the robotics lab.”

 Our conversation then pivoted to the fact that Garrett had an interest (!) and a person at school whom he wanted to be with.
 We brainstormed ways the school could alter Garrett’s schedule so that he had more contact with Mr. B. The contact wouldn’t have to be earned, because kids shouldn’t have to earn something that they really need; Garrett needed time with Mr. B and robotics as much as a typical student needed to be in social studies.

 Being with Mr. B in the robotics lab wasn’t a cure—it was a way to get traction with Garrett and for Garrett to construct a more positive image of himself in a world which he could barely abide.
 This is not an uncommon scenario: teachers describe, often with great compassion, all the ways a student struggles, all the things the student cannot do that age-typical peers are doing.